gmeuli/caterpillar/docs/qmmanagement.rst

 Consequently, effective memory management, which guarantees erasure of intermediate results, is crucial in quantum circuit synthesis.

 The problem of finding a strategy to compute and uncompute intermediate states for a given fixed number of qubits corresponds to solving the reversible pebbling game.
-The reversible pebbling game is played on an input *Directed Acyclic Graph* (DAG), in which each node corresponds to one part of the decomposed computation, and edges define data dependency.
+The reversible pebbling game is played on a *Directed Acyclic Graph* (DAG), in which each node corresponds to one part of the decomposed computation, and edges define data dependency.
 The game consists of placing pebbles on the graph nodes.
 When a node is *pebbled* the computed value is available on an ancillae qubit.
 Initially no node is pebbled.
 A pebble can be placed on a node if all its children are pebbled, and the same condition is required to remove a pebble from a node.